checkmarble/marble-frontend/packages/app-builder/README.md

 Then, it depends on the use case :

-**Recommanded:** create adapters/use cases using the `models/` `repositoris/` `services/` folders.
+**Recommended:** create adapters/use cases using the `models/` `repositoris/` `services/` folders.
 Look at existing ones to see how to structure your code and/or help you decide what feats your needs.

 **For quick & dirty integration:**: you can directly consume the endpoint in a loader/action using the `apiClient` returned by the authenticator like so: